History of astronomy: India

-Astronomy in the Indian subcontinent dates back to the period of Indus Valley Civilisation during 3rd millennium BCE, when it was used to create calendars.
-As the Indus Valley civilization did not leave behind written documents, the oldest extant Indian astronomical text is the Vedanga Jyotisha, dating from the Vedic period.
-The Vedanga Jyotisha is attributed to Lagadha and has an internal date of approximately 1350 b.c, and describes rules for tracking the motions of the Sun and the Moon for the purposes of ritual.
+Astronomy in the Indian subcontinent dates back to the period of Indus Valley Civilisation during 3rd millennium BC, when it was used to create calendars.
+As the Indus Valley Civilization did not leave behind written documents, the oldest extant Indian astronomical text is the Vedanga Jyotisha, dating from the Vedic period.
+The Vedanga Jyotisha is attributed to Lagadha and has an internal date of approximately 1350 BC, and describes rules for tracking the motions of the Sun and the Moon for the purposes of ritual.
 It is available in two recensions, one belonging to the Rig Veda, and the other to the Yajur Veda.
-According to the Vedanga Jyotisha, in a yuga or "era", there are 5 solar years, 67 lunar sidereal cycles, 1,830 days, 1,835 sidereal days and 62 synodic months.
-During the 6th century, astronomy was influenced by the Greek and Byzantine astronomical traditions.
+According to the Vedanga Jyotisha, in a yuga or "era", there are 5 solar years, 67 lunar sidereal cycles, 1,830 days, 1,835 sidereal days, and 62 synodic months.
+During the sixth century, astronomy was influenced by the Greek and Byzantine astronomical traditions.

 Aryabhata (476–550), in his magnum opus Aryabhatiya (499), propounded a computational system based on a planetary model in which the Earth was taken to be spinning on its axis and the periods of the planets were given with respect to the Sun.
 He accurately calculated many astronomical constants, such as the periods of the planets, times of the solar and lunar eclipses, and the instantaneous motion of the Moon.
 Early followers of Aryabhata's model included Varāhamihira, Brahmagupta, and Bhāskara II.

-Astronomy was advanced during the Shunga Empire and many star catalogues were produced during this time.
+Astronomy was advanced during the Shunga Empire, and many star catalogues were produced during this time.
 The Shunga period is known as the "Golden age of astronomy in India".

 It saw the development of calculations for the motions and places of various planets, their rising and setting, conjunctions, and the calculation of eclipses.

-Indian astronomers by the 6th century believed that comets were celestial bodies that re-appeared periodically.
-This was the view expressed in the 6th century by the astronomers Varahamihira and Bhadrabahu, and the 10th-century astronomer Bhattotpala listed the names and estimated periods of certain comets, but it is unfortunately not known how these figures were calculated or how accurate they were.
+By the sixth century, Indian astronomers believed that comets were celestial bodies that re-appeared periodically.
+This was the view expressed in the sixth century by the astronomers Varahamihira and Bhadrabahu.
+The tenth-century astronomer Bhattotpala listed the names and estimated periods of certain comets, but it is not known how these figures were calculated or how accurate they were.